 Jiu-Jitsu schools can vary a lot in teaching style, whether there is a curriculum, and teaching focus (such as sport vs. self-defense).

-Spend time observing the instructor as well as the other students.
+The most important thing is to spend time observing the instructor as well as the other students.
 Are they supportive and helpful to the new students?
 Is there a curriculum you can follow to ensure you’re getting a solid foundation in the necessary basics?
 Does the school focus on the things you’re interested in?

 Stay tuned for Part 2 – The Best Attitude to Have When Starting Brazilian Jiu-Jitsu (BJJ).